 sed can behave like a couple of tools we already learned about earlier.
-For example to print the first 10 lines of file like head file we can use sed 10q file as well.
+For example to print the first 10 lines of file like we can use as well.
 Also we can make sed emulate grep by using a simple search string instead of the replace string.